-- Vaccination for you and your family. - Staying at home when you are unwell.
+- Vaccination for you and your family.

+- Staying at home when you are unwell.

-- Avoiding people who are unwell or who have been in contact with the flu. - Keeping a safe distance from anyone who has a cold, flu or other bug at all times. - Coughing or sneezing into your elbow and encouraging others to do the same. - Washing your hands with soap and water or using alcohol-based hand gel often.
+- Avoiding people who are unwell or who have been in contact with the flu.

+- Keeping a safe distance from anyone who has a cold, flu or other bug. - Coughing or sneezing into your elbow and encouraging others to do the same. - Washing hands with soap and water or using alcohol-based hand gel often.